High School Counselors

 Or sent via email to:

 We want your students to know what it's like to be part of the NYU community.
-And there’s no better way to get the inside scoop than visiting campus.
-We host on-campus events nearly every day of the year, but we also travel the world to make NYU more accessible for those who can't visit us.
+And there’s no better way to get the inside scoop than meeting us.
+We host virtual information sessions nearly every day of the week led by admissions staff members and encourage your students to take our virtual campus tour to get more familiar with NYU.

 Our team of 40 admissions counselors cover every corner of the globe.
 If you would like to contact your regional admissions representative, find your state, county, or country on our Admissions Counselors page.